Skip to main content

 Graduate Certificate in Pavement Technology

-The road pavement industry experience is that a specialist qualification is important in raising the status of professionals in the industry, and the online education mode allows courses to be readily offered to candidates throughout Australia, New Zealand and elsewhere.
+CPEE's flexible, online Graduate Certificate in Pavement Technology program is designed to allow Units of study to be readily offered to candidates throughout Australia, New Zealand and elsewhere.
 Our online programs come with readily available support to guide you through your study.
 To take the next step in your career, the CPEE Graduate Certificate in Pavement Technology program will provide you with skills, knowledge, and an Australian accredited and trusted qualification.

 AQF Level